 All of these have an effect on how the guitar performs, but not necessarily the tone.
-I suppose you could argue that tuning machine quality effects tuning stability.
+I suppose you could argue that tuning machine quality affects tuning stability.
 But that bears no weight on how good the guitar sounds in terms of tone.

 There are three main types of bridges.

 Fixed bridges are mounted directly to the wood of the body of the guitar.
-The strings are either top mounted or they are stringed through the body.
+The strings are either top mounted or they are strung through the body.
 This kind of bridge doesn’t have any moving parts.

 Guitarists prefer them because of their tuning stability, and easy maintenance.
 They come in a few different styles but the idea remains the same.